 At expiration of a lease, a current lessee who is in compliance with all provisions of the current lease shall have the right to execute a new lease under the provisions of Section VIII.
 A lessee may request a conditional lease and construct leasehold improvement in an area designated for other future development in accordance with the AMP and/or ALP.
-In such case a lease may expressly stipulate that at the expiration, termination or cancelation of the lease, the lessee will be required to remove the leasehold improvements (see section X.) or that ownership of the leasehold improvements revert to the Airport or the CBJ.
+In such case a lease may expressly stipulate that at the expiration, termination or cancelation of said lease, that the leasehold improvements revert to the Airport (or the CBJ) or require lessee to remove leasehold improvements (see section X.).